mihriminaz/welcome-guide/README.md

 ```
 node -v
 ```
 If you receive the version number (e.g: `v10.16.3`), everything is ok.
-If not, try the previous steps again or ask on the #js-crash-course channel for help.
+If not, try the previous steps again or ask on the #general channel for help.

 ## Problem solving